linhlbn/CS204-Advanced-Web-Programming/README.md

 9. Run the server: Now everything is set up.
 Start the server:<br> ` $ php artisan serve ` <br>The application should be available at http://localhost:8000 or http://127.0.0.1:8001/.

-10. Compile assets: Make sure CSS & JavaScript files works, run command: <br>
+10. Compile assets: Make sure CSS & JavaScript files work, run command: <br>
 `$ npm run dev`